AmanCode22/forge/README.md

 I'm building this alongside Ethos as part of the same solo project.
 Class 9 student from India.

+Rust Rewrite in progress
+Forge alongside Ethos is currently being rewritten in rust by me, you can track it's status in brnach rust-rewrite.
+I would try my best to make it as similar to the python version as I can.

 ---

 ## Installation